openshift/oadp-operator/blogs/data-mover/data-mover-1.3/data-mover-1.3.0-overview.md

 <p dir="auto">During a backup using Velero with CSI, CSI snapshotting is performed.
 This snapshot is created on the storage provider where the snapshot was taken.
 This means that for some providers, such as ODF (OpenShift Data Foundation), the snapshot resides on the cluster.
 Due to this poor durability, in the case of a cluster level disaster scenario, the snapshot is also subjected to disaster.</p>

 <h2>Improvements to Data Mover for Block Mode Volumes and OpenShift Virtualization</h2>
 Previous implementations of OADP did not support the data movement of volumes defined with <a href=https://kubernetes.io/docs/concepts/storage/persistent-volumes/#volume-mode>volumeMode: Block</a>.
 We are pleased to report that the OADP 1.3 Data Mover now can successfully backup and restore volumes in either Filesystem or Block Mode.
 By default <a href= https://docs.openshift.com/container-platform/latest/virt/about_virt/about-virt.html >OpenShift Virtualization</a> utilizes block mode volumes as persistent storage for virtual machines.
-The lack of support for block mode PV's limited the utility of OADP to successfully provide disaster recovery services for OpenShift Virtualization workloads.
-Now in OADP-1.3 OpenShift Virtualization customers will be able to backup VM's, move the VM backup off cluster and restore their VM's as needed.<br><br>
+The lack of support for block mode PVs limited the utility of OADP to successfully provide disaster recovery services for OpenShift Virtualization workloads.
+Now in OADP-1.3 OpenShift Virtualization customers will be able to backup VMs, move the VM backup off cluster and restore their VMs as needed.<br><br>

 For backup, Kopia's default uploader was extended to use the <a href=https://pkg.go.dev/github.com/kopia/kopia@v0.13.0/fs#StreamingFile>StreamingFile api</a> and mapping the block mode volume as device allows Kopia to correctly access the data and copy it to the Unified Repository.
 To restore, the block device data is copied back to the cluster via Kopia to a provisioned block device in /var/lib/kubelet/plugins by following a symbolic link to the device in /var/lib/kubelet/pods. <br>

-We would like to thank our partners <a href=https://cloudcasa.io/>CloudCasa</a> and  <a href=https://www.vmware.com/VMware>VMware</a> for their collaboration and contributions in the upstream Velero project to enable this feature.
+We would like to thank our partners <a href=https://cloudcasa.io/>CloudCasa</a> and  <a href=https://www.vmware.com/>VMware</a> for their collaboration and contributions in the upstream Velero project to enable this feature.
 Further improvements to block mode volumes are in progress to improve the utility and performance of the feature.
 Please follow our work in the <a href=https://github.com/vmware-tanzu/velero>Velero Project</a> as we improve this critical feature.